CS5008-khoury-lionelle/Resources/TechInterviewQuestions.md

 * What is a segmentation fault?
 What tactics can you use to find where the segmentation fault occured?

+* What is a header (.h) file and how does it differ from a source file?
+Why do we use header files?

 ## Module 3 - Systems and Files

+* Explain the process of pre-compiling.

+* Explain what __#define__ does and how it differs from the use of constants.

+* Explain the process of opening, reading, writing, and closing a file in C. What do we need to watch out for?

+* What does __fseek__ do and what is its significance in file handling operations?

+* What is the fetch-decode-execute cycle, and how does it relate to program execution?

 ## Module 4 - Introduction to Analysis of Algorithms, Quadratic Sorts